I'm a great fan of maps. Maps are a way to see how geography is structured, how cities are put together and how people move between them.

 The cities along the route are some of the best cities to visit in Italy.
 Each usually got its wealth from the pilgrims and the commerce that came with them.
 You could do worse than to walk the Via Francigena, but you can also visit the cities along the way by car, of course.

 Need to see the neighborhoods of Rome in order to find a place to explore or a place to stay?
-Our interactive map will show you what's where: Rome Map and Neighborhood Guide.
+Our interactive Rome Map and Neighborhood Guide will show you what's where.
+We've created a Rome Transportation Map that shows all the forms of public transportation routes.
+Individual maps provide detailed information on the best neighborhoods for the traveler, like the ever popular Trastevere.

 Flying into Leonardo da Vinci - Fiumicino Airport?
-We have a map, transportation information and recommended places to stay near the airport: Fiumicino Airport Map.
+We have a map, transportation information and recommended places to stay near the airport.

 Rome's second airport is Ciampino, between Central Rome and the Castelli Romani.